 When you have an ice maker leaking, it’s coming from one of two places: inside or outside of the machine.
 You should first start by inspecting the area around your machine carefully so you can try and find the location of the leak.
 Stay out of any pools of water in case there’s an electrical hazard present.

 The location of the leak will help you determine who you should call to repair it.
 Leaks that come from the outside of the machine are most likely a plumbing issue and will require a plumber.
 If the leak is coming from inside the machine, you’ll need to call an ice machine technician in Kansas or Missouri area.

 After you figure out where the water is leaking from, unplug the ice machine and then go ahead and turn off the water.
 Following the specific order of the step is important otherwise you could cause damage to the unit.

 Shutting off your ice machine isn’t always an easy option if you have customers or employees waiting for ice.
-If you can’t afford to shut off your ice machine, you must at least try and contain the leak.
+If you can’t afford to shut off your commercial ice equipment, you must at least try and contain the leak.
 Place a container below the leak to catch water.
 This will protect the surrounding area and the ice machine from water damage.

 What to do If the Ice Maker is Leaking Water from the Outside